pranavjad/pranavjad/README.md

 Hi there, I am a freshman studying computer science at Purdue University.
 I am a machine learning enthusiast, competitive programmer, and web developer.

+### Currently Working On...
+* Contributing to OpenSearch at AWS as part of the open search contributor initiative.

 ### Projects
 * Former Director of Clubs at [CPI](https://joincpi.org/) 2021-2023.